World Meteorological Organization

 • Security and risk management.
 The project should have documented security practices, including vulnerability reporting mechanisms, patching policies and incident response procedures.
 Known risks, external dependencies and lifecycle considerations (including end-of-life or migration paths) should be evaluated early in the selection process.

 • Technical quality and operational fitness.
-Software quality should be assessed based on documentation availability, test coverage, automation (e.g. CI/CD), performance at NMHS-relevant data volumes, and ease of deployment, operation and maintenance.
+Software quality should be assessed based on documentation availability, test coverage, automation (for example,CI/CD), performance at NMHS-relevant data volumes, and ease of deployment, operation and maintenance.
 Evidence of production use within the WMO community or by peer organizations is a strong positive indicator.

 • Organizational readiness and total cost of ownership (TCO).
 Adopting organizations should evaluate internal capacity, including staff skills, support models, infrastructure requirements and TCO.
 This includes training needs, long-term maintenance effort and the ability to contribute fixes or enhancements upstream where appropriate.
+Where feasible, core functionality should be validated through a proof-of-concept or pilot deployment using representative operational data, including scenarios relevant to peak load or extreme conditions.
+Evaluation should conclude with a documented adoption decision — full adoption, conditional adoption subject to identified remediation, or rejection — with the rationale recorded for audit and future review.

 To support early-stage identification and comparison, Members and WMO activities may also consult community-maintained software catalogues, such as the FOSS4G Observatory (https://project.oss4geo.org/).
 These platforms provide structured metadata for a wide range of open-source software projects, including functional scope, licensing, governance characteristics, development activity and dependency relationships.
 Such catalogues can assist with preliminary screening and ecosystem-level understanding, but the information they provide should be treated as indicative and complementary.